 Can the host laboratory present a candidate without having posted a research project on the current call page?

-No, all laboratories searching for a Ph.D. student for this program must upload a project on the dedicated platform.
-Teams that have already chosen a candidate must still upload a project and contact firstname.lastname@example.org
+No, all laboratories searching for a Ph.D. student for the PPU program must upload a project on the dedicated platform.
+Teams that have already chosen a candidate must still upload a project and contact email@example.com

 Can a host Laboratory present multiple candidates?

 To present a candidate to the PPU program, thesis advisors must hold an HDR (Habilitation à Diriger les Recherches) diploma.
-If there are multiple scientists holding an HDR in a host laboratory, each one can propose a project and submit an application with a prospective Ph.D. candidate.
+If there are multiple scientists holding an HDR in a host laboratory, each one can propose one project and submit one application with one prospective Ph.D. candidate (joint application).

 With which universities must the research group be affiliated?